oddmax/city-builder-test-setup/README.md

-# Test assessment for Unity candidates
+# Test assessment for Unity Engineering candidates

 *Test project for applicants:*
 Requires Unity 2018.3.0f2 or higher (in older ones some models can be broken)